Bogala/langton-ant-dojo/STEP_3.md

-# First rules and Redux
+# First rules and Component State

 > Work in progress ...